philbertshea/tp/docs/UserGuide.md

 * Only one student will be deleted.

 Example:
-* del -i 2 → Deletes the student at index 2.
+* del -i 2 → Deletes the second student shown in the current list view.

 #### 2. Delete multiple students (Batch delete)
 Deletes multiple students in a single command using comma-separated indices or index ranges.
 Format: `del -i INDEX[,INDEX or RANGE]...`
 Details:
 * Accepts:
     * Multiple indices: 1,3,5